iocfinc/100DaysOfML/Logs.md

 Multiplying a matrix with its inverse is equal to the matrix that does nothing.
 This is called the _identity matrix_.
 If you recall engineering algebra its the one where the diagonal of the matrix are 1's and the rest are zero.
 This also called the _identity transformation_.

 Now on to the application of matrix which is solving for values of systems of linear equations.
 We should note that we can readily find a unique solution to the system of linear equations IFF the determinant of the transformation is not equal to 0.
-For the succeeding example I am going to call A as the transform function matrix, x as the matrix for the varialbes (i.e. [x y z]) and v as the constants.
+For the succeeding example I am going to call A as the transform function matrix, x as the matrix for the variables (i.e. [x y z]) and v as the constants.
 Assuming that det (A) is != 0 then we can multiply both sides by the inverse of A. Here is the original equation: Ax = v.
 Applying the inverse of matrix A so that only x remains on the other side we get x = v (inv A).
 This way we can perform the multiplication of inv A and v.
 This will lead us to the values corresponding to x, y, and z which are the solutions for the equation.

 __Rank__  is the number of _dimensions_ in the output of a transformation.
 For example you the result of a transform is a line then the rank is 1, since the line is in one-dimension.
 If the output is a point then the rank is 0.
 The set of all possible outputs of your matrix is called __column space__.
 Basically the column space is the span of the columns of your matrix.
 The rank, therefore, can be considered as the number of dimensions in your column space.
 When the rank is as high as it can be (i.e. no squishing to a line or a point for any column) then the matrix is considered in __full rank__.
 If there is squishing which leads to vectors landing on the origin then we have a null space or "kernel" of the matrix.
 Its the space of all vectors that become null because they land on the zero vector.